Trazando un curso revolucionario a medida que se agudiza la lucha de clases

 Feminist revolutions in Iran and Afghanistan hold lessons for the world

-What can be learned from brave women activists and protesters fighting for their rights abroad, and what can be done to help.
+What can be learned from brave women activists fighting for their rights, and what can be done to help.

 Mortalmente serios: líderes del DSA “bromean” acerca del asesinato de Trotsky en reveladores tuits